 Why Siblings Help Us Understand Our Characters

-On the plane ride home from a family wedding, I was daydreaming about the special link between sisters and brothers when it occurred to me: almost all of the characters in Island Shell Game, my not-quite-finished novel, are only children.
+On the plane ride home from a family wedding, I was daydreaming about the special link between sisters and brothers when it occurred to me: almost all of the characters in Island Shell Game, my WIP (work in progress), are only children.
 I certainly didn’t plan it that way… but it does seem a little strange.